sandhawke/n-quads-update-stream/README.md

 * For getting rapid change propagation while working in the browser, we need a "server push" technology.
 The main options are [Long Poll](https://en.wikipedia.org/wiki/Push_technology#Long_polling), [Server-Sent Events (SSE)](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events), and [WebSockets](https://en.wikipedia.org/wiki/WebSocket).
 At this point, Long Poll appears to be obsolete due to SSE and WebSockets.
 Since this application only requires one-pay communication, SSE seems like the best option.

-SSE is a very simple streaming HTTP(S) protocol, implementable with a few lines of server code, and [supported](https://caniuse.com/#search=eventsource) all modern browsers (except Edge) as [EventSource](https://developer.mozilla.org/en-US/docs/Web/API/EventSource).  ([Polyfills](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events#Tools) exist for Edge and older browsers.)
+SSE is a very simple streaming HTTP(S) protocol, implementable with a few lines of server code, and [supported](https://caniuse.com/#search=eventsource) in all modern browsers (except Edge) as [EventSource](https://developer.mozilla.org/en-US/docs/Web/API/EventSource).  ([Polyfills](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events#Tools) exist for Edge and older browsers.)
 It was [standardized by W3C](https://www.w3.org/TR/eventsource/) and is now maintained as [part of the HTML Living Standard](https://html.spec.whatwg.org/multipage/server-sent-events.html#server-sent-events).

 On the question of what to send:

 * [Linked Data Patch Format](https://www.w3.org/TR/ldpatch/) and [the Delta Ontology](https://www.w3.org/DesignIssues/Diff) are unnecessarily complicated, having many additional features.
-* [TurtlePatch](https://www.w3.org/2001/sw/wiki/TurtlePatch) and [RDF Patch](https://afs.github.io/rdf-patch/) are much simpler, if we want to simple package general RDF Dataset patch format in an SSE event stream.
+* [TurtlePatch](https://www.w3.org/2001/sw/wiki/TurtlePatch) and [RDF Patch](https://afs.github.io/rdf-patch/) are much simpler, if we want to simply package general RDF Dataset patch format in an SSE event stream.
 * [JSON Patch](http://jsonpatch.com/) could be used to send updates to some JSON-like model of the Dataset, such as one of the forms of JSON-LD.
 It would require agreeing on a canonical JSON form, and understanding how changes to that JSON structure should impact the dataset's internal representation.
 This also seems more complicated than necessary.
 * A text-based patch format could be used, like unix diffs, or [jpatch](https://www.npmjs.com/package/jpatch), but this requires keeping the text around on the client, and either very clever algorithms or full re-parsing with every change